MINA, NIO

 • NIO: thread can handle many connections without waiting

-Relationship of MINA adn NIO
+Relationship of MINA and NIO

 • Apache MINA is built on top of NIO